christopher-w-murphy/VideoGameSales/README.md

 - Keep plots as simple as possible.
 A bar chart is better than a scatter plot, etc.

 ## Files in this repo
-- `vgsales.csv`: the data
+- `vgsales.csv` the data
-- `VideoGameSales.ipynb`: my notebook as it was at the end of the 4 hour time limit
+- `VideoGameSales.ipynb` my notebook as it was at the end of the 4 hour time limit
-- `VideoGameSales.pdf`: the presentation I made based off of my origin notebook
+- `VideoGameSales.pdf` the presentation I made based off of my original notebook
-- `VideoGameSales_idealized.ipynb`: a notebook made after the fact showing how I would do things in retrospect
+- `VideoGameSales_idealized.ipynb` a notebook made after the fact showing how I would do things in retrospect